The Overwhelming World of Smart Cities and Cyber-Kinetic Threats

 In the future, checking out to make a purchase may be unnecessary.
 Some businesses are already experimenting with systems in which you present your phone to a scanner as you walk in the door, grab the items you want and walk out with them.
 An advanced tracking system monitors what items you take out the door and charges them automatically to your account without having to present them to a cashier.

-The office you work in likely already has some level of digital optimization installed, beyond the security system that recognizes you and clears you to enter the building.
+Regarding smart workplaces, the office you work in likely already has some level of digital optimization installed, beyond the security system that recognizes you and clears you to enter the building.
 Flipping light switches or adjusting room temperature may be unnecessary, with smart systems sensing the presence of occupants automatically and adjusting light and heat accordingly.

 While you’re at work, the power company detects that you are away and reduces power to appliances that aren’t being used, so you can waste less energy.
 You’re not even aware of this, though, because the power company, having data on your behavior patterns, restores your power to the level you require for your evening before you arrive home.